-For instance, a search engine based on an encyclopedia is unlikely to be able to answer many questions concerning popular culture, such as questions about movies, songs or the like, and is also unlikely to be able to answer many questions about products, services, retail and wholesale businesses and so on.
+For instance, a search engine based on an encyclopedia is unlikely to be able to answer any questions concerning popular cultures, such as questions about movies, songs or the like, and is also unlikely to be able to answer any questions about products, services, retail and wholesale businesses and so on.
 If the set of sources used by such a search engine were to be expanded, however, such expansion might introduce the possibility of multiple possible answers to a factual query, some of which might be contradictory or ambiguous.
 Furthermore, as the universe of sources expands, information may be drawn from untrustworthy sources or sources of unknown reliability.

-Right now, we are only seeing factual question results, or site links (see the result above for “mexico”) from Wikipedia.
+Right now, we are only seeing factual question results, or site links (see the result above for “Mexico”) from Wikipedia.
 The knowledge panel patent for Google tells us that it tries to use at least 2 different sources for knowledge panel results to keep from having answers that are too limited, or don’t cover other things.

 3. Is there is a benefit to having more than one source?

 Having multiple answers means that a search engine could choose the best of those to display, or show more than one.
 Providing links to their sources, like the quick links do, enables a searcher to verify the answers and their sources.

 As shown in this image from the patent, the query answer and the question-answer could be kept separately, and each could be cached to help the search engine/knowledge graph answer questions quickly.

 Is this a trend that we will be seeing more of, or just experimentation from Google?